ppc64le/devops-automation/terraform/jupyterlab-ibmcloud/README.md

 3. Obtain your [IBM Cloud API key](https://cloud.ibm.com) (needed for step #4)
 4. Update the variables.tf file to suit your needs

-## Provision Environment in IBM Cloud with terraform
+## Provision Environment in IBM Cloud with Terraform
 Next, you can run the example by invoking...

 The planning phase (validates the Terraform configuration)